stevenfluo/filters-frequencies/docs/index.markdown

 To create a hybrid image, we combine a low pass filtered image (only low frequencies remain) with a high pass filtered image (only high frequencies remain).
 These images are static, appear to change as the viewing distance changes.
 Though high frequencies tend to dominate perception, at a distance only the low frequency part of the signal can be seen.
 By blending the high frequency portion of one image with the low-frequency portion of another, you get a hybrid image that leads to different interpretations at different distances.

-I started with the provided images of Derek and Nutmeg, using the provided alignment code then low-passing Derek and high-passing Nutmeg (by subtracting the low-frequencies out of the original image).
-I used a kernel size of 50 for both Gaussian filters, but settled on sigma=12 for the low pass and sigma=10 for the high pass after some tuning.
+I started with the provided images of `Derek.jpg` and `Nutmeg.jpg`, using the provided alignment code then low-passing Derek and high-passing Nutmeg (by subtracting the low-frequencies out of the original image).
+I used a kernel size of 50 for both Gaussian filters, but settled on `sigma = 12` for the low pass and `sigma = 10` for the high pass after some tuning.
 By averaging the results, I made this hybric image:

 <!-- <p align="center">
     <img src="./img/derekcat.jpg" alt="cameraman" width="30%"/>